MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 <!---
 Alternatively, users can set up a passkey in the Authenticator by navigating to a browser and initiating the flow from My Security info.

-1. Using your Android device, open a web browser and sign-in to [My Security info](https://aka.ms/mysecurityinfo).
+1. Using your Android device, open a web browser and sign-in to [Security info](https://mysignins.microsoft.com/security-info).

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/passkey-android-login.png" alt-text="Screenshot of how to sign in using Microsoft Authenticator for Android devices.":::